Mark Mortimer announced as new Head of Bryanston

 Mark is currently Head of Warminster School and, prior to that, was Deputy Head at St John’s School, Leatherhead following appointments at Hampton School and Giggleswick School.
 As well as an interest in the arts, especially ballet, he is a keen sportsman, particularly rugby, cricket and cycling, and has coached pupils at various levels during his career.
 His other interests include cooking, leadership development and military history.
 Not afraid of taking on an adventure, Mark has twice rowed across the Atlantic Ocean and in 2017 he successfully completed the Marathon des Sables footrace across the Sahara.

-Of his appointment Mark said: “I am honoured and delighted to have been appointed as the eighth Head of Bryanston from September 2019.
+Of his appointment Mark said: “I am honoured and delighted to have been appointed as the seventh Head of Bryanston from September 2019.
 I look forward to building on the outstanding leadership of Sarah Thomas.

 From my very first visit, I have been deeply impressed by the warmth of the school community and by the level of commitment to the school’s timeless guiding principles.
 Bryanston’s educational philosophy is genuine, bold and rare and, as Head, I will cherish it and work tirelessly to preserve, promote and develop it.
 The school is rightfully proud of its reputation for innovation, creativity and for developing pupils with a sense of the duty of service.
 My wife and I very much look forward to joining the Bryanston family and getting to know you in the months and years ahead.”